 Financing activities-Cash used in financing activities for the year ended December 31, 2014, was \$230 million.
 This included repurchases of \$154 million in common stock and \$97 million in cash dividends to stockholders, offset by the proceeds of \$14 million from exercises of stock options and the excess tax benefits from stock-based compensation of \$7 million.
 Cash used in financing activities for the year ended December 31, 2013, was \$220 million.
-This included repurchases of \$168 million in common stock, \$89 million in cash dividends to stockholders and \$4 million of payments of notes payable and other indebtedness, offset by proceeds of \$33 million from exercises of stock options and the excess tax benefits from stock-based compensation of \$8 million.
-Cash used in financing activities for the year ended December 31, 2012, was \$210 million.
-This included repurchases of \$177 million in common stock and \$84 million in cash dividends to stockholders, offset by proceeds of \$137 million in common stock and \$84 million in cash dividends to stockholders, offset million.
-This included repurchases of \$177 million in common stock and \$84 million in cash dividends to stockholders, offset by proceeds of \$137 million in common stock and \$84 million in cash dividends to stockholders, offset by proceeds of \$43 million from exercises of stock options and the excess tax benefits from stock-based compensation of \$8 million.
+This included repurchases of \$168 million in common stock, \$89 million in cash dividends to stockholders and \$4 million of payments of notes payable and other indebtedness, offset by proceeds of \$33 million from exercises of stock options and the excess tax benefits for the year ended December 31, 2012, was \$210 million.
+This included repurchases of \$177 million in common stock and \$84 million in cash dividends to stockholders, offset by proceeds of \$177 million in common stock and \$84 million in cash dividends to stockholders, offset by proceeds of \$177 million in common stock and \$84 million in cash dividends to stockholders, offset by proceeds of \$177 million in common stock and \$84 million in cash dividends to stockholders, offset by proceeds of \$177 million in common stock and \$84 million in cash dividends to stockholders, offset by proceeds of \$177 million in common stock and \$84 million in cash dividends to stockholders, offset by proceeds of \$177 million in common stock and \$84 million in cash dividends to stockholders, offset by proceeds of \$177 million in common stock and \$84 million in cash dividends to stockholders, offset by proceeds of \$177 million in common stock and \$84 million in cash dividends to stockholders, offset by proceeds of \$43 million from exercises of stock options and the excess tax benefits from stock-based compensation of \$8 million.

 As of December 31, 2014, the Company is authorized to repurchase, from time to time, up to 4.8 million additional shares of the Company's common stock on the open market or in privately negotiated transactions, depending on market conditions.
 During the years ended December 31, 2014, 2013 and 2012, the Company repurchased approximately 3.3 million shares, 3.3 million shares and 4.7 million shares of common stock on the open market for a total cost of \$162 million, \$118 million and \$133 million, respectively.
 Additional stock repurchases were made in connection with employee stock plans, whereby Company shares were tendered by employees for the payment of exercise price and applicable statutory withholding taxes.
-During the years ended December 31, 2014, 2013 and 2012, such repurchases totaled approximately 0.5 million shares, 1.2 million shares at a cost of \$22 million, \$44 million and \$50 million, respectively.
+During the years ended December 31, 2014, 2013 and 2012, such repurchases totaled approximately 0.5 million shares, 1.2 million shares and 1.7 million shares at a cost of \$22 million, \$44 million and \$50 million, respectively.
 Repurchases of shares have been funded with cash generated from operations.